pdafoto/Aprender_a_programar_en_C/README.md

 2. Write a program in C that asks for two numbers from the keyboard and tells which one is greater and which one is smaller.
 3. Write a program in C that determines whether a year is a leap year or not.
 4. Write a program that prints all the even numbers between 1 and a number N entered from the keyboard.
+5. Write a C program that, after inputting a series of 10 numbers from the keyboard, tells which is the largest, which is the smallest, and what the average value is.